itsnzsaad/lightbox-auto-image-adder/README.md

 </style>
 ```

 ###5.
-Remember to renameyour index.html file to index.php
+Remember to rename your index.html file to index.php

 DONE!